Learning Sparse Graphon Mean Field Games: INTRODUCTION

 In various research areas, scientists are confronted with systems of many interacting individuals or components.
 Examples include neurons in the human brain (\cite{avena2018communication}, \cite{bullmore2009complex}, \cite{bullmore2012economy}, \cite{sporns2022structure}), people trading on a stock market (\cite{bakker2010social}, \cite{bian2016evolving}) or the spreading of contagious diseases among citizens of a society (\cite{newman2002spread}, \cite{pastor2015epidemic}).
-Due to their complexity, these systems are in general hard to model and require specific techniques such as multi-agent reinforcement learning (MARL).
+Due to their complexity, these systems are in general hard to model and are often controlled by using multi-agent reinforcement learning (MARL).
 In the last years, the field of MARL has experienced significant progress, see \cite{canese2021multi} or \cite{yang2020overview} for an overview, but crucial open problems remain.
 While many approaches provide sound empirical results, they often lack a solid theoretical foundation (\cite{zhang2021multi}).
 Furthermore, as the number of agents in the system increases, numerous MARL algorithms become computationally expensive and are thereby hardly scalable.